joelr/developer.everydayhero.com/content/pages.md

 The dollar amount that you are aiming to raise (must be above 0).

 charity_id : _optional_ **string**<br/>
 The `id` of the charity to create the page for.
-Defaulted to a random charity.
+A charity will be system nominated if there is none specified.

 token : _optional_ **string**<br/>
 An invitation token to join a team.
 This invitation was created by the team leader and sent to the user that you want to create a supporter page for.